 1. Information We Collect

 Information that is Provided to Us.
-We collect the information that you enter on our website, provide when you subscribe to our services or otherwise interact with us, or that is provided to us in any other manner, such as your name, company name, email address, phone number and other contact information, credit card or other financial account information, sign-in information and feedback.
+We collect the information that you enter on our website, provide when you subscribe to our services or otherwise interact with us, or that is provided to us in any other manner, such as your name, company name, email address, phone number and other contact information, sign-in information and feedback.

 Information that is Collected Automatically.
 We automatically collect certain types of information when you visit and interact with us on our website.
 This information may include IP address, location, email address, the browser you used to visit our site, time and duration of your connection.
 The information we receive may depend on your browser or device settings.
 The information we receive from your web browser and device may or may not be personal information.
 However, we may combine it with other information in an attempt to identify you or we may combine it with information that does identify you.